wearewar3/SuperSimpleLudo/README.md

 This is a demo for the SSL(SuperSimpleLudo) with no AI players and each player has only one plane.

-This is the game screenshot.
+This is the game start screenshot.

 ![image](https://github.com/wearewar3/SuperSimpleLudo/raw/master/gameeScreen.jpg)